ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-asia.md

 ## Objective

-It is possible to store Terraform state on a remote data store/backend like a AWS S3 bucket, a Google Cloud STorage (GCS)... but do you know that you can also store your Terraform states on an OVHcloud Object Storage container?
+It is possible to store Terraform state on a remote data store/backend like a AWS S3 bucket, a Google Cloud Storage (GCS)... but do you know that you can also store your Terraform states on an OVHcloud Object Storage container?

 In this tutorial you will: